 When the segmentation mechanism is not standard, then there is value in describing any segmentation data in the service data units of the subnetwork, as if segmentation were not implemented in the transport layer.
 A local ontology will be needed to describe the segmentation mechanism.
 The designer using the EDS will still have the option of implementing segmentation in the transport layer, or of not doing so.

-The preceding example above is another case in which the description in an EDS appears to limit implementations, but really it is structured for exposition, with no intent to limit implementation.

 When describing interfaces of protocol layers above the physical layer, an author of an EDS may be tempted to define the content as it would appear in a familiar processor, aligned on the natural word boundaries of that processor; however, it is best that an EDS not describe that alignment, because it could vary from processor to processor.
+Instead, an EDS should describe the content of protocol data units.
+Additional data that is part of a service data unit may appear as arguments of a command.

 The best practice for managing this issue is to state clearly whether

-a container describes a service data unit, which requires explicit description of the bit location and encoding of each item of data, or
+a container describes a protocol data unit, which requires explicit description of the bit location and encoding of each item of data, or

 a container describes a data object that passes across an application programming interface within an undetermined processor, which allows abstract description of the type of each item of data.

-In some agencies, the policy is to minimize the processing applied to any physical layer container through all layers of the protocol stack.
-The location of a definition of a container in an EDS does not determine whether it represents a unit of transmission in the physical layer, or it represents an abstract data object.
-It is necessary to use an explicit attribute in the container definition to indicate that a container is a physical unit of transmission.
-Tool chain software can use that attribute to issue a warning message when a physical container definition contains ambiguities, and when an abstract container is too concrete.
-The attribute is “native”, and sets a Boolean value, defaulting to “false”, which is inappropriate for physical transmission containers.
-(It has not yet been decided whether this attribute should be present in the schema.)
+The location of a definition of a container in an EDS does not determine whether it represents a protocol data unit, or it represents part of a service data unit.
+It is necessary to use an explicit attribute in the command argument definition to indicate that the container used in that argument is a protocol data unit.
+The attribute is “dataUnit”, and sets a Boolean value, defaulting to “false”, which is appropriate for parts of a service data unit.
+The attribute must be set explicitly to “true” for protocol data units.

 The alignment of entries of an abstract container in a processor should remain abstract in an EDS.
 It is the function of a tool chain that generates software to determine alignments in a target processor for a protocol layer described in an EDS.
-An EDS should say nothing about this aspect of implementation for a container marked native=”false”.
-An EDS should say everything about this aspect of implementation for containers marked native=”true”, which describe physical transmission containers.
+An EDS could say nothing about this aspect of implementation for an argument marked dataUnit=”false”.
+An EDS should say everything about this aspect of implementation for containers marked dataUnit=”true”, which describe protocol data units.

 Applying Standard Data Types